 - 1/2 cup creamy peanut butter

-Coat slow cooker with nonstick cooking spray.
-Add pork in a single layer if you have room, turning pieces cut side up.
+- Coat the slow cooker with nonstick cooking spray.
+Add the pork (in a single layer if possible), turning the pieces cut-side up.